fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 *Flow and Transaction (DE - KassenSichV)*

+Implicit- and explicit flow can be combined, dependent on the actual needs.

 ### The implicit flow

 #### When to use

-This is the regular workflow of the fiskaltrust-SecurityMechanism in the German market for actions.
+This is the regular workflow of the fiskaltrust-SecurityMechanism in the German market for actions which should fit for around 90% of all use cases.

-##### Advantages
+##### Characteristics

 - No open TSE-transactions to be managed.
 - Reduces complexity of business-process handling.
+- Each sign-request uses two TSE signatures
+- Slower TSE performance

 #### How to use